Ssiws/KSnip/README.md

 * Requirements:
 	* PHP (minimum 5.6)
 	* SQLite extension
-	* Apache or IIS or Nginx @asdfaqwer
+	* Apache or IIS or Nginx
 Work in progress...
 stay tuned